meza/trance-stack/README.md

 3. Delete the relevant types off the `appConfig` type in the `src/types/global.d.ts` file.
 4. Delete the `<Hotjar ... />` component and its import from the `src/root.tsx` file.
 5. Run `vitest --run --update` to update the snapshots.

+### PostHog integration

+We use [PostHog](https://posthog.com) for analytics.
+You will need to create an account with them and set up a new project.

+When you have your project set up, head to https://posthog.com/project/settings and copy the API key of your project and paste set the `POSTHOG_TOKEN` variable in the `.env` file.
+You also need to set the `POSTHOG_API` variable to either `https://eu.posthog.com` or `https://posthog.com` depending on your data residency preferences.

+You will also have to go to the [variables settings][gh-variables] and add the same variable names as the one in the `.env` file.

+#### Removing the PostHog integration from the application

+1. Delete the `POSTHOG_TOKEN` and `POSTHOG_API` variables from the `.env` file and GitHub variables.
+2. Delete the `src/components/Posthog` directory.
+3. Delete the relevant types off the `appConfig` type in the `src/types/global.d.ts` file.
+4. Delete the `<Posthog ... />` component and its import from the `src/root.tsx` file.
+5. Run `vitest --run --update` to update the snapshots.
+6. Delete the `posthog` dependency from the `package.json` file.
+7. Follow the compilation and test errors to remove all the code that uses the `posthog` dependency.

 ### Renovate bot setup